persalys/persalys/python/doc/developer_manual/validation/validation.rst

         - unselect line : lower and upper bounds columns are disabled
         - unselect a lower bound : -inf symbol
         - unselect an upper bound : +inf symbol
-        - if lower > upper bound : variable name in red and can not validate the page
+        - if lower > upper bound : variable name in red, tooltip on the name and can not validate the page
-        - if upper < lower bound : variable name in red and can not validate the page
+        - if upper < lower bound : variable name in red, tooltip on the name and can not validate the page
-        - if starting point not in the interval [lower bound, upper bound] : variable name in red and can not validate the page
+        - if starting point not in the interval [lower bound, upper bound] : variable name in red, tooltip on the name and can not validate the page

     - Third page check the values :